West Kauai Hiking Trails

 Using the list below, you should be able to select the trails that interest you most.
 We have included the trail name, total mileage, time estimate, and a brief description of each listing.
 In the event we have photographs readily available for a specific hike (or have a third party source we like), we'll also direct you to the appropriate gallery.

-As with many Kauai hikes, you may benefit from a guide who can educate you and your travel party about the history of the area, as well as the plants and animals of the trail.
+As with many Kauai hikes, you will surely benefit from a guide who can educate you and your travel party about the history of the area, as well as the plants and animals of the trail.
 We highly recommend the team at Kauai Hiking Adventures; they have explored every nook and cranny of Waimea Canyon and Kokee, including many off-trail locations.
 A day spent with Kauai Hiking Adventures is sure to be one of the highlights of your trip that you will remember for years to come.

 Kokee and Waimea State Park Map

 If you're looking for a good map of the area, we've created one (a PDF document) for you to download and print out at home.
 The Kokee Lodge and Museum will also have maps available, but we definitely advise you to review the map and become familiar with the area.
 The crisscrossing of trails and 4x4 roads can be confusing at first, but once you select your routes, it's not too bad.
 Feel free to contact us if you have specific questions.

 When possible, we have also attempted to rank the trails on this list.
 We based our ratings on views along the way, condition of the trails, and general popularity.
 We have also ranked each applicable trail using the following scale: